 Oh, Reddit—what better online forum is there to find an honest review about a coding bootcamp?
 That question was rhetorical of course, but there are still several reasons why somebody would want to check Reddit before applying to a coding bootcamp.
 The site offers insight into how people really think and gives people a platform to share their post-graduation experiences out in the workforce.
 While there isn’t much information about UCSD’s coding bootcamp on Reddit, we did find a very interesting comment on this thread about the subject.
 A Redditor writes, “The big takeaway for me was I learned how to learn code.
 I just graduated last month, and my last day of my internship is tomorrow.
 I haven’t really [started] applying too heavily yet, but I have landed a few interviews that are coming up this week and next.
 One of my classmates has already landed a full-time job.”
 Overall, the sentiment seems optimistic.
 Redditors have strong opinions about coding bootcamps, and they’re free to say whatever they want—so remember to take the good (and the not so good) with a grain of salt.

 Trilogy coding bootcamps don’t publish job placement statistics.
 It’s difficult to determine how well every bootcamp’s specific graduates do because individuals all act differently and succeed at varying levels.
 Although we can’t provide an exact number, we can look at some of the reviews online.
-One student on Course Report details how UCSD bootcamp helped them land a job.
-They wrote, “Since the program’s parent company operates nationwide, it’s easy to get the educational support you need at a time that suits you; you get both the benefit of a tested and up-to-date curriculum of a MOOC, as well as the region-specificity of a local bootcamp.
-This is crucial in helping land your first job nearby to gain experience.”
 Most students who mention their job directly attribute their success to the coding bootcamp.
-Also, it’s worth noting that most coding bootcamps (that advertise job placement statistics) claim between 70% and 90% of students land a job after graduation.
+And while this bootcamp doesn’t publish statistics, it’s worth noting that many coding bootcamps (that advertise job placement statistics) claim between 70% and 90% of students land a job after graduation.
 Overall, it looks very promising.

 Ready to enroll in UCSD bootcamp and hack your career?
 It’s just around the corner with Career Karma!
 Sign up for FREE and get ready to enroll in just 21 days!